ColCross/bgg-node-sdk/README.md

 - Support for all BGG XMLAPI2 endpoints (see [documentation](https://boardgamegeek.com/wiki/page/BGG_XML_API2))
 - Automatic conversion of responses from XML to JSON
 - Exponential retry for queued requests
-- Type safety for requests and responses
+- Full type safety for requests and responses
 - Support for both CommonJS and ES modules
 - Usable in both server and browser environments